How Long Does It Take to Learn to Drive?

 According to LTrent Driving School, automatic learners typically need 40-50 hours of total practice, while manual learners need 50-70 hours when including supervised practice outside of lessons.

 Pro tip: In South Africa, if you pass your test on an automatic, your licence is restricted to automatic vehicles only.
 If you pass on manual, you can drive both.
+See our automatic vs manual comparison for a full breakdown of pros, cons, and costs.

 7 Factors That Affect How Long It Takes to Learn to Drive